La voz de los '80: Release

-For its launch on December 13, 1984, a thousand copies were edited and sold in cassette format at its launch, today these cassettes are considered cult objects of rock Chilean, his cover photo It was taken in February of that same year by Cristián Galáz.
-Others were distributed to other record stores, including Feria del Disco, and in March, 1985 Fonseca made another 500 copies.
+For its launch on December 13, 1984, a thousand copies were edited and sold in cassette format, and today these cassettes are considered cult objects of Chilean rock.

+The cover photo was taken in February of that same year by Cristián Galáz.
+Others were distributed to various record stores, including Feria del Disco, and in March, 1985 Fonseca made another 500 copies.
 In its first edition, the album was not well received.
-Fonseca recalled: "It was difficult for people to grasp it right off the bat, at Fusión we were surrounded by people who knew about music, I recommended many artists, most of them were surprised but they did not take the weight as I did.
-Starting with the broadcast media, the radio was not interested in Los Prisoneros at first".
+Fonseca recalled: "It was difficult for people to grasp it right off the bat; at Fusión we were surrounded by people who knew about music, I recommended many artists, most of them were surprised but they did not take the weight as I did.
+Starting with the broadcast media, the radio was not interested in Los Prisioneros at first".

-In August 1985, the EMI label, reissued the album, with a new artwork, which also was photographed by Galáz, but this time it was in La Vega Central.
-Managing to sell in Chile around 100,000 do you copy.
+In August 1985, the EMI label reissued the album with new artwork, which also was photographed by Galáz, but this time it was in La Vega Central instead.
+It managed to sell 100,000 copies in Chile.